 GMR Energy (Mauritius) Limited is a private company limited by shares, incorporated in Mauritius on 27 February 2008, holds a Global Business Licence under the Financial Services Act 2007 and is regulated by the Financial Services Commission.
-The Company's registered office is 6th Floor, Tower A, 1 CyberCity, Ebene, Republic of Mauritius.
+The Company's registered office is level 6, Tower A, 1 Exchange Square, Wall Street, Ebene, Republic of Mauritius.